thacherT1D/webdevstuff/Javascript_and_the_Browser/jQuery_Events.desc.md

 }
 ```

-With the **jQuery events** system, it's way easier to do the exact same thing. jQuery's `.on()` function makes adding event listeners to DOM elements a breeze.
+With the **jQuery events** system, it's way easier to do the exact same thing.

 ```javascript
 $('p').on('click', function() {